How to Use External Ssd As Scratch Disk Photoshop? 10 Steps!

 An SSD provides faster read and write speeds than a traditional HDD, which helps to improve the performance of applications like Photoshop that require frequent access to large files.

-Additionally, because external SSDs are removable, they can be easily taken on the go for editing tasks away from home or office.
+Because external SSDs are removable, they can be easily taken on the go for editing tasks away from home or office.

 Are There Any Special Considerations I Should Make When Using an External SSD As a Scratch Disk With Photoshop?